BANANAPEEL202/VerstappenSimulator/README.md

 # VerstappenSimulator
  ![startScreen](https://github.com/BANANAPEEL202/VerstappenSimulator/assets/67805049/237a13f5-33d1-4eef-a4a9-7702754159b2)

 This is a Max Verstappen Simulator on the Nintendo Game Boy Advanced.
-Overtake 4 opponents to finish in P1.
+Overtake 4 opponents without crashing to finish in P1 and track your position on the leaderboard.

 # Controls
 **Movement** - Up, down, left, right arrows <br />